All Episodes

 I would like to begin by addressing the terrorist attack in Manila.

-And I will continue to uh give updates, anything happens during this period of time, but it is really very sad as to what's going on throughout the world with terror.
+Anything happens during this period of time, but it is really very sad as to what's going on throughout the world with terror.

 Our thoughts and our prayers are with all of those affected.

-Before we discuss the uh Paris Accord, I'd like to begin with an update on our tremendous, absolutely tremendous economic progress since Election Day on November 8th.
+Before we discuss the Paris Accord, I'd like to begin with an update on our tremendous, absolutely tremendous economic progress since Election Day on November 8th.

 We've added $3.3 trillion in stock market value to our economy and more than a million private sector jobs.